Srapy/angel.co-jobs/README.md

 3) Save script.
 4) run node angel.js.

-All the results/urls will be shown up in the comand propmt and will be automatically saved to .csv file. before starting the script change the excel sheet name in the angel script.
+All the results/urls will be shown up in the comand propmt and will be automatically saved to .csv file.--hit

+before starting the script change the excel sheet name in the angel script.--hit

 eg: I have generated the result for the configration below in output.csv file.